KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 4.  made 10% of the ImageNet layers trainable.
 See “GAmodel.py.”
 I made these layers trainable on a lark, not knowing if they would make a difference.
 They did.

 I also wrote code to split the data into training, validation, and test sets.
 See section a. in “The Georgia code and deliverables.”
-I added code that would stop the training based on the F1 scores.1  See “GAcallbacks.py.”
+I added code that would stop the training based on the F1 scores.
+See “GAcallbacks.py.”
 [back to top](#content)

 ## The data.